Sam-Gartenstein/Lights-Camera-ReAction/README.md

 ## Notebooks and Instructions

-`Lights Camera ReAction`: This notebook builds a full sitcom script generation pipeline powered by ReAct-based agents, a framework that combines reasoning (thinking through a problem) with acting (taking structured steps).
+`Lights Camera ReAction`: This notebook builds a full sitcom script generation pipeline powered by ReAct-based agents, a framework that combines reasoning (thinking through a problem) with acting (taking structured steps). *Note*: This notebook cannot be viewed directly in GitHub.
+Please download or open it in Google Colab to view the full content.

 `Baseline Workflow`: This notebook implements the baseline workflow.
 Each scene is generated independently using only its description from the episode outline and a rolling window of up to three previously generated scripts.